chingdrop/echo-chamber-web/JOURNEY.md

 ## To Do List

 ### Infrastructure
-- [ ] Determine if the current docker-compose setup is best for running both Django and Angular.
+- [ ] Determine if the current docker-compose setup is best for running both Django and Angular projects
-- [ ] Better optimize Docker image build.

 ### Code
- - [ ] Determine a more secure way of storing the Django secret key.
+- [ ] Determine the best way of incorporating the initial crawl prompt to the result model
+	- [ ] Find a better name to describe the 'result' object
+- [ ] Fix the problem with the start crawler view not having a queryset

 ## Completed
+- [x] Better optimize Docker image build.
+- [x] Determine a more secure way of storing the Django secret key.
+	 - [x] Store secret key in .env file.
+- [x] Fix the error with VS Code debug terminal connecting to debugpy.
+	- [x] Fix web's service in docker-compose.override.
  - [x] Build a webcrawler that can lookup desired pieces of information.
 This is done because every website is different, so some editing may need to be done by the user.
 	 - [x] Install requests and beautifulsoup.
 	 - [x] Determine if you can use the RestAdapter class from your other project.